Chroot: Notable applications

-The Postfix mail transfer agent operates as a pipeline of individually chrooted helper programs.
+The Postfix mail transfer agent may operate as a pipeline of individually chrooted helper programs.

 Like 4.2BSD before it, the Debian and Ubuntu internal package-building farms use chroots extensively to catch unintentional build dependencies between packages.
 SUSE uses a similar method with its build program.
 Fedora, Red Hat, and various other RPM-based distributions build all RPMs using a chroot tool such as mock.

 Many FTP servers for POSIX systems use the chroot mechanism to sandbox untrusted FTP clients.
 This may be done by forking a process to handle an incoming connection, then chrooting the child (to avoid having to populate the chroot with libraries required for program startup).

 If privilege separation is enabled, the OpenSSH daemon will chroot an unprivileged helper process into an empty directory to handle pre-authentication network traffic for each client.
 The daemon can also sandbox SFTP and shell sessions in a chroot (from version 4.9p1 onwards).

 ChromeOS can use a chroot to run a Linux instance using Crouton, providing an otherwise thin OS with access to hardware resources.
 The security implications related in this article apply here.